flexcompute/tidy3d/tidy3d/components/data/README.md

 ```

 The naming convention for `MonitorData` objects is to replace `Monitor` with `Data` in the monitor name, eg. "`FluxTimeMonitor`" becomes "`FluxTimeData`".

+Final note: data for a `FluxMonitor` and `FluxTimeMonitor` are loaded in `FluxData` and `FluxTimeData` instances, respectively.
+However, these classes contain a single `.flux` field that is a `FluxDataArray` and `FluxTimeDataArray`, respecitvely.
+So to access the raw flux data for a monitor, one must do `flux_data.flux` instead of the data being stored directly.
+This is a change that comes up a lot in the backend.

 #### Normalization